basscss/deprecated/README.md

 <a href="http://basscss.com" class="hide">basscss.com</a>

-Basscss includes the following basic button styles:
+Includes the following basic button modules:
 `.button-blue`,
-`.button-gray`,
+`.button-blue-outline`,
+`.button-light-gray`,
+`.button-red`,
-`.button-blue-outline`, and
+`.button-nav-light`, and
-`.button-red`.
-Customize these styles to suite your needs.
+`.button-nav-dark`.

+Use these styles on button elements, or with the `basscss-base-buttons` module for links and input buttons.

 ```html
 <div class="mb1">